Leticia Dolera

-Leticia Dolera (born 23 October 1981) is a Spanish actress.
-She was born in Barcelona, Catalonia, Spain.
-She is best known for her roles as Clara in the Spanish horror film REC 3: Genesis, Teresa in the 2003 film Imagining Argentina, and as Carmen in the UK television series Mad Dogs.
+Leticia Dolera (born 23 October 1981) is a Spanish actress, screenwriter, and director.
+She is best known for her roles as Clara in the 2013 horror film REC 3: Genesis, Teresa in Imagining Argentina (2003), and as Carmen in the UK television series Mad Dogs.

+Early life

+Leticia Dolera was born in Barcelona on 23 October 1981 to a single mother.

 Career

 Her career began with the series Al salir de clase (When Class Is Over), in which she played the role of Angela between 2000 and 2002.
+Likewise, she made her feature film debut as an actress in Bellas durmientes (2001).

-From there, she began a successful film career with titles such as El otro lado de la cama (The other side of the bed), Imagining Argentina, Semen, una historia de amor (Semen, A History of Love) and Un café en cualquier esquina (Man Push Cart), a film which received three nominations at the Independent Spirit Awards.
+From there, she began a film career with titles such as The Other Side of the Bed, Imagining Argentina, Semen, A Love Story and Man Push Cart, a film which received three nominations at the Independent Spirit Awards.

 In 2012, she starred in the third instalment of the REC series, receiving critical praise for her performance.

 In the UK, she is best known for playing the character of Carmen in the Sky TV series, Mad Dogs (2012 to 2014).

 In 2015 she wrote and directed the film Requirements To Be A Normal Person.

 In February 2018 she published the book about feminism Morder la manzana.
 La revolución será feminista o no será.
+She was asked to open the La Mercè festival in Barcelona in 2018.
+She shared her time with Carmen Juares, a migrant from Honduras, who had spent six years in Spain as a caregiver.
+Juares was caring for a woman with dementia in conditions that she regarded as slavery.

 In October 2019 premiered in Movistar+ the television series Vida perfecta, directed by and starring her, with good acceptance by critics.
 Public scrutiny and controversy around the production of the series (then tentatively titled Déjate llevar) began in 2018, when actress Aina Clotet denounced on Twitter that Dolera had decided not to hire her for the series because Clotet was pregnant.

 Personal life

-She is married to Spanish director Paco Plaza.
+In 2008, Dolera married director Paco Plaza, from whom she is separated.